the-tallest-tower/the-tallest-tower.github.io/_posts/2017-06-21-the-scrapheap.md

 This mixin tells the GC that from now until the end of this scope, every allocation should be redirected to the scrapheap.
 Now all the allocations in this function are practically free (just the cost of bumping a pointer), and deallocation is free (resetting the pointer at the end of the frame).
 As long as I'm not expecting any of the allocations to outlive the frame, I'm in the clear.

-For use cases like this, it's the best of both worlds.
-Convenient-to-write code, without any allocation or deallocation overhead (or contributing to GC pauses).
-And these use cases make up a pretty significant portion of the allocations that occur in the game each frame.
-The conventional wisdom is that "allocating is always going to be expensive", but evidently this doesn't have to be true.
+For use cases like this, a scrapheap allocator the best of both worlds.
+Convenient-to-write code, without any allocation or deallocation overhead or contribution to future GC pauses.
+And these use cases make up a significant portion of the allocations that occur in the game each frame.

+We use a stack to keep track of the currently-active allocator.
+That way we can switch to scrapheap mode for a large function, but then inside have a single function call that switches back to GC mode, and then inside of that a subsection that uses the scrapheap, and so on.
+Switching to GC mode is what you'd expect: `mixin(ScopeGC!());`.
+We have a separate allocator stack per thread for obvious reasons.
+We can easily add new allocators to this allocator stack model if we decide to in the future.

+The conventional wisdom I always remember hearing was that "allocating is always going to be expensive".
+But evidently, this doesn't have to be the case.